Ukraine says potent Russian hack against power grid thwarted

 He said that power grid networks were penetrated before the end of February, when Russia invaded, and that the attackers later uploaded the malware, dubbed Industroyer2.
 The malware succeeded in disrupting one component of the impacted power station’s management systems, also known as SCADA systems.

 Zhora would not offer further details or explain how the attack was defeated or which partners may have assisted directly in defeating it.
 He did acknowledge the depth of international assistance Ukraine has received in identifying intrusions and the challenges of trying to rid government, power grid and telecommunications networks of attackers.
-The helpers include keyboard warriors from U.S. Cybercommand.
+The helpers include keyboard warriors from U.S. Cybercommand, which declined comment.

-Cybercom was asked if it assisted in the emergency response but did not immediately answer.

 GRU hackers from a group that researchers call Sandworm twice successfully attacked Ukraine’s power grid — in the winters of 2015 and 2016.
 U.S. prosecutors indicted six GRU officials in 2020 for using a previous version of the Industroyer malware to attack Ukraine’s power grid by gaining control of electrical substation switches and circuit breakers.